IBM-Bluemix-Docs/containers/cs_cli_reference.md

     bx cs worker-reboot <cluster_name_or_id> <worker_name_or_id>
     ```
     {: pre}
  6. Wait about 5 minutes before you make your worker node available for pod scheduling to ensure that the reboot is finished.
-During the reboot, the state of your worker nodes does not change.
+During the reboot, the state of your worker node does not change.
 The reboot of a worker node is usually completed in a few seconds.
  7. Make your worker node available for pod scheduling.
 Use the `name` for your worker node that is returned from the `kubectl get nodes` command.
     ```
     kubectl uncordon <worker_name>